deadlydog/PowerShell.tiPS/ReadMe.md

 tips
 ```

-### Get a tip
+### 💁‍♂️ Get a tip

-To get a tip as an object, run the following command:
+To get a tip as an object that can be saved in a variable or piped to other commands, use:

 ```powershell
 Get-PowerShellTip